How to get started with Luminar 4

 Final advice

-The most important part about post-processing is learning more about masks.
+The most important part of post-processing is learning more about masks.
 They are the very best tool to apply a certain filter or change to a selected area.
 This is also the reason why I like Luminar so much as an extension to Adobe Photoshop.
-It fits perfectly in my workflow and I can use these amazing AI filters to apply them only to certain areas of my photo by using a mask in Photoshop afterwards or directly in Luminar if the scene isn’t too complicated or if I don’t want to invest too much time into it.
+It fits perfectly in my workflow and I can use these amazing AI filters to apply them only to certain areas of my photo by using a mask in Photoshop afterward or directly in Luminar if the scene isn’t too complicated or if I don’t want to invest too much time into it.

 You can download the demo of Luminar 4 for free and give it a try.
 If you like it you can save 10 €/$ with the coupon code LOCATIONSCOUT that can be applied on checkout.